 - Normally available devices are less costly and used to measure different values of temperatures.

-- They work on self-excitation and no need for separate supplies.
+- They work on self-excitation and do not need separate supplies.

-- They have some drawback that they are less accurate
+- They have some drawbacks in that they are less accurate

-- They also work in homes in thermostat
+- They also work in homes in thermostats

 - Its temperature measurement range is from -50 centigrade to 250 centigrade.